 Out of these severe side effects, the risks for acute interstitial nephritis – a common precursor to chronic kidney disease and renal failure – are significant.
 As a result, a disturbingly high number of patients who have taken Prilosec for long periods of time develop kidney disease.
 One study found that people who take PPIs, including Prilosec, have a 50% higher likelihood of developing chronic kidney disease than those who do not.8

-The length of time that a patient takes Prilosec matters.
-According to another study, patients who take PPIs like Prilosec do not have an elevated risk for chronic kidney disease if they take the drug for less than 30 days.
-However, they are nearly twice as likely to develop chronic kidney disease if they take a PPI for between 31 and 90 days, and were more than twice as likely to develop chronic kidney disease or renal failure if they took a PPI for more than 90 days.9
+The length of time that a patient takes the drug matters.
+According to another study, patients who take PPIs like Prilosec do not have an elevated risk for chronic kidney disease if they take the drug for less than 30 days (short term).
+However, they are nearly twice as likely to develop chronic kidney disease if they take a PPI for between 31 and 90 days, and were more than twice as likely to develop chronic kidney disease or renal failure if the use of PPIs was for more than 90 days (long-term use).9

 Despite these dangers, Prilosec has long been marketed as a stomach acid pill that people can take for as long as they have symptoms.